ambatihemanth018-dot/online-food-delivery-crisis-recovery/README.md

 This project uses SQL and Python to investigate the crisis, identify root causes, analyze customer retention, and provide recovery recommendations.

+## 📂 Dataset Availability

+The dataset used for this project is not included in this repository due to its large file size.

+The analysis was conducted using datasets related to:

+- Orders and order items
+- Customers
+- Restaurants and menu items
+- Customer ratings
+- Delivery performance

+The project includes the Python and SQL scripts required to perform the analysis.
+The dataset can be added locally following the expected file structure.

 🎯 Business Problem

 The startup experienced: